-4. Road safety: a social and political problem
+2. Road safety: a social and political problem

 Road use fairly seldom results in an accident for a road user.
-On average a road user in the Netherlands gets involved in a fatal accident every 10 000 years.
+For example, on average a road user in the Netherlands gets involved in a fatal accident every 10 000 years.
 It is understandable that the risk of an accident occurring is virtually of no importance in the daily driving experience of a road user.
 Looked at in this way, road safety is not a problem.
 However, because a great many people live in a country and use the roads and because there are a great many streets and junctions, a completely different picture emerges.
 Viewed collectively, there is indeed a problem.
 Every year tens of thousands of people die in road accidents in CEECs (compared to 50,000 per year in the EC), including many children and young people.
-In addition, hundreds of thousands of people are injured in road accidents, which makes heavy demands on the health service as many accident casualties are permanently disabled.
+The yearly road toll is about 7000 killed people in Poland.
+In addition, hundreds of thousands of people are injured in road accidents, which makes heavy demands on the health service as many accident victims are permanently disabled.
 All this results in substantial economic losses (1 - 2% of the GNP).

 In addition to the factual, objective consequences of accidents, road safety has another, more intangible and subjective dimension.
 Responsible citizens complain to the government about hazardous situations: people drive too fast or a crossing is dangerous.
 There are parents who are bothered by the feeling that something could happen to their children in traffic.
-These are objective and subjective aspects of the same problem, a problem that, individually, results in tragedies, a problem that incurs enormous economical costs for society as a whole.
+These are objective and subjective aspects of the same problem, a problem that, individually, results in tragedies, a problem that incurs enormous social costs for society as a whole.